 (E) The applicant shall file an original and four copies of the application, and the fee prescribed by 10 V.S.A.
 Section 6083a with the appropriate district commission.
-The applicant shall certify by affidavit in the application that the applicant has forwarded notice and copies of the application to the municipality, the municipal and regional planning commissions wherein the land is located and any adjacent Vermont municipality, municipal or regional planning commission if the land is located on a boundary; and the owner of the land if the applicant is not the owner; and the solid waste management district in which the land is located, if the development or subdivision constitutes a facility pursuant to Section 6602(10) of 10 V.S.A. and that the applicant has either posted or caused to be posted a copy of the notice of application in the town clerk's office of the town or towns wherein the land lies.
-See 10 VSA Section 6084(a).
+The applicant shall certify by affidavit in the application that the applicant has forwarded notice and copies of the application to the municipality, the municipal and regional planning commissions wherein the land is located and any adjacent Vermont municipality, municipal or regional planning commission if the land is located on a municipal or regional boundary; and the owner of the land if the applicant is not the owner; and that the applicant has either posted or caused to be posted a copy of the notice of application in the town clerk's office of the town or towns wherein the land lies.
+See 10 V.S.A.
+Section 6084(a).

 (F) The applicant shall file with the application a list of adjoining property owners to the tract or tracts of land proposed to be developed or subdivided unless this requirement is waived by the district coordinator, in consultation with the chair of the district commission.
-Provision of personal notice of the hearing or public comment period to adjoining property owners and persons not listed in section (E) of this Rule by the district commission shall be solely within the discretion and responsibility of the chair of the district commission.
+Provision of personal notice of the hearing or public comment period to adjoining property owners and persons not listed in section (E) of this Rule by the district commission.
 The chair of the district commission may authorize a waiver of personal notice of the hearing or public comment period to adjoining property owners by the district commission.
 Any waiver must be based on a determination that the adjoining property owners subject to the waiver reasonably could not be affected by the proposed development or subdivision and that service to each and every property owner by the district commission would constitute a significant administrative burden without corresponding public benefit.
 However, personal notice of the hearing or public comment period shall be provided by the district commission to any adjoining property owner who has requested such notice.
 See 10 VSA Section 6084(b).

 (G) The applicant shall be responsible for the cost of publication of notice of the application in a local newspaper generally circulated in the area where the land is located.
 The district commission shall be responsible for the publication of this notice, and publication shall occur not more than seven days after the district commission has received the completed application.
 The notice shall contain the name of the applicant and his or her address; the location of the proposed development or subdivision, and if a subdivision, the number of lots proposed; the location of the district commission where the application was filed; and the date of filing.
 The project location specified in the notice shall be sufficiently precise so that a person generally familiar with the area can approximately locate the tract or tracts of land on an official town highway map.
-The district commission shall provide notice of the application and the date of hearing or public comment deadline to all those listed in section (E) of this rule and 10 V.S.A.
-Section 6084(b), except that provision of personal notice to adjoining property owners by the district commission may be waived by the chair of the district commission as specified in section (F).
+The district commission shall provide notice of the application and the date of hearing or public comment deadline to all those listed in 10 V.S.A.
+Section 6084(b), except that provision of personal notice to adjoining property owners by the district commission may be waived by the chair of the district commission as specified in subdivision (F) of this rule.